freezy/VisualPinball.Engine/README.md

 - Read VPX files
 - Provide an API to extract geometry, textures and materials
 - Provide a hook for a game loop that runs the game
 - Provide an event API for geometry changes

 ## Status Quo

 - Table loader created
-- Table info is parsed
-- Primitives are parsed
+- Table info, primitives, materials and textures are parsed

 ## Unity

 There's an included project that should make it easy to integrate with Unity.
 The goal is to bridge Unity's APIs with the ones the `VisualPinball.Engine` library provides.
-It currently consist of extension methods that add Unity-specific methods.
+It currently consist of extension methods that add Unity-specific methods, as well as an importer.

-Drop the following DLLs from your `VisualPinball.Unity` build folder into Unity's asset folder:
+The `VisualPinball.Unity` project comes with a target that copies all needed DLLs to your Unity project's asset folder.
+In order to activate it, set the `VPE_UNITY_SCRIPTS` environment variable and point it to the correct path.
+Apart from the dependencies, it will copy the the following DLLs:

 - `VisualPinball.Engine.dll` - The game engine agnostic main library
 - `VisualPinball.Unity.dll` - The Unity extensions
-- `OpenMcdf.dll` - The VPX file format dependency
-- `zlib.net.dll` - The ZLib compression dependency
-- `NLog.dll` - The logging library

 There are two ways of importing a table.
 When importing runtime, create a new script, attach it to something, and do the import on start: